ocaml/v2.ocaml.org/site/learn/tutorials/compiling_ocaml_projects.md

 # Compiling OCaml projects

 This tutorial describes the compilation commands provided with OCaml.
 It is useful to learn these commands to understand OCaml's compilation model.
-However, eventually you will want to use a build tool that automatically calls these commands internally.
-See [Compilation Tools](dev_tools.html#compilation-tools) for more information on the available options.

 The core OCaml distribution provides the `ocamlc` and `ocamlopt` compilers.
 Using them directly is fine, but if you are using third party libraries, you should use the `ocamlfind` front-end, since it saves you from worrying about where libraries have been installed on your particular system.
-You can even skip to the next section "Automated build systems", where you will find how to do things even more automatically.
+However, eventually you will want to use a build tool that automatically calls these commands internally.
+Such tools are listed at the bottom of this page.

 ## Compilation basics